The 8 Best High Protein Foods

 Focusing on whole foods as part of a more balanced diet is a better approach.
-To help you reach your protein goals a little easier, here's a list of high protein foods.1.
-Lean meats.
+To help you reach your protein goals a little easier, here's a list of high protein foods.

+1. Lean meats.
 Add in lean meats in the form of ground beef, sirloin steak, ground turkey, chicken breast, pork tenderloin, or strip steak can add a lot of protein to your diet without additional macronutrients.
-Aim for cuts that have a maximum of 10% fat.2.
-Seafood.
+Aim for cuts that have a maximum of 10% fat.

+2. Seafood.
 Seafood options such as cod, tuna, shrimp, and tilapia are all high-protein foods.
 Beware of fish like salmon and catfish.
-While they are great options for fish, they have a higher fat content than other fish.3.
-Eggs.
+While they are great options for fish, they have a higher fat content than other fish.

+5. Low-fat dairy.
 Low-fat dairy options such as cottage cheese and yogurt are great additions to any diet.
 Watch out for flavored yogurts.
 They can contain large amounts of sugar used to flavor the yogurt.

 6. Deli meat.
 This is a great option for lunch and can pack a protein punch.
-Choices like roast beef and turkey have a high protein count and can be great when you are in a hurry.7.
-Jerky.
+Choices like roast beef and turkey have a high protein count and can be great when you are in a hurry.

+7. Jerky.
 Beef jerky.
 Turkey jerky.
 Chicken jerky.
 The choice is yours.
-These quick snacks provide quick protein you can have on the go.8.
-Whey protein.
+These quick snacks provide quick protein you can have on the go.